 Why do lemon juice (citric acid) and baking soda fizz?

 Baking soda should always be in your science cabinet because it is cheap and can be used in so many ways.
-I buy large boxes for science, like this one).
+I buy large boxes for science.
 That is why I buy the large citric acid packages as well.

 The citric acid and the sodium bicarbonate combine with water to form sodium citrate and carbon dioxide (and water).